mecid/mecid.github.io/_posts/2021-10-21-mastering-controlgroup-in-swiftui.md

 Swift 5.5 allows us to write extensions for protocols with associated types and improve the usage of our custom styles provided to the controlGroupStyle view modifier.

 #### Conclusion
 The ControlGroup view is a new way to group buttons and other controls in a semantic way.
 I really love SwiftUI because it uses the same approach across the many views to provide custom styling options.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!